AlessandraPandolfi/Pandolfi-et-al.-beetle-communities-in-residential-landscapes/README.md

 This repository contains code and data from a study examining ground‑dwelling beetle communities in recently built residential yards.
 The project evaluates how beetles respond to contrasting landscape designs – native‑plant–based yards versus conventionally landscaped yards dominated by turfgrass.

 # How to use R Script and Data
-•	Open Code.R in R or RStudio.
+-	Open Script.R in R or RStudio.
-•	Required packages are loaded in the script header.
+- Required packages are loaded in the script header.
-•	All required datasets, including metadata, are provided in Datasets.xlsx.
+-	All required datasets, including metadata, are provided in Datasets.xlsx.

 # Supplementary Material
 All tables cited in the manuscript as supplementary material are included in the file Supplementary_Tables.